Rome Sightseeing Passes comparison

 • Free entry to top attractions and museums

-• Hassle-free planning with everything in one place
+• Simplified planning with tickets bundled in one pass

 Rome is packed with must-see landmarks but itโ€™s also packed with crowds, especially in peak season.
 Lines at the Colosseum or Vatican Museums can take hours.